Pilots of an Alaska Airlines jet braked to avoid a possible collision with a Southwest plane

-NASHVILLE, Tenn. — An Alaska Airlines jet taking off in Nashville braked to a rapid stop on the runway to avoid a possible collision Thursday with a Southwest Airlines plane, and federal agencies are investigating the incident.
+WASHINGTON — An Alaska Airlines jet taking off in Nashville braked to a rapid stop on the runway to avoid a possible collision with a Southwest Airlines plane, and federal agencies are investigating the incident.

 Pilots of an Alaska Airlines jet braked to avoid a possible collision with a Southwest plane